antkrit/chat/documentation/SPECIFICATION.md

 Folders:
 - [config](../config) - SHOULD contain application configuration files
+- [logs]() - this folder is created automatically when you start the program and contains files with logs
 - [documentation](../documentation) - MUST contain anything related to documentation
 - [src](../src) - SHOULD contain everything related to the application
+- [tests](../tests) - MUST contain everything related to the application tests

 ## Functionality
-Chat is a simple chat website where different people can communicate with each other.
+`Chat` is a simple chat website where different people can communicate with each other.

 Anyone can enter the chat or create it without the need to register on the site.
-In this case, the nickname will be generated randomly.
+Weak username protection.
 Also, the chat may be closed.
 To join such a chat you need to enter a password.